Conor Garland Game Preview: Canucks vs. Sharks

-The Vancouver Canucks, Conor Garland included, will play the San Jose Sharks on Monday, November 20, 2023 at 10:00 PM ET.
-Considering a wager on Garland in the Canucks-Sharks matchup?
+The Vancouver Canucks, with Conor Garland, are in action Saturday against the San Jose Sharks at SAP Center at San Jose, with the puck dropping at 10:00 PM ET.
+Thinking about a bet on Garland in the Canucks-Sharks matchup?
 Use our stats and information below.

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.